strawberry-graphql/strawberry-django/docs/guide/types.md

 ### Customizing the returned `QuerySet`

-!!! warning
+> ![WARNING]

-    By doing this you are modifying all automatic `QuerySet` generation for any field that returns this type.
-Ideally you will want to define your own [resolver](resolvers.md) instead, which gives you more control over it.
+> By doing this you are modifying all automatic `QuerySet` generation for any field
+> that returns this type.
+Ideally you will want to define your own [resolver](resolvers.md)
+> instead, which gives you more control over it.

 By default, a `strawberry_django` type will get data from the default manager for its Django Model.
 You can implement a custom `get_queryset` classmethod to your type to do some extra processing to the default queryset,